The Storybox Project

 The Storybox Philosophy

-Leaving a legacy of practical activities, creative ideas and a person-centred approach is an essential part of the project.
+Leaving a legacy of practical activities, creative ideas and a person-centred approach was an essential part of the project.
 As well as the exploration of how people with dementia can be empowered to take the lead and express their own ideas and personality.

 • Tailor made creative interventions and projects